 T = fmt

 'ef'creates both an EPS and a PDF file.
-The
+Using

 'F'creates a multi-page PDF file from the list of input PS or PDF files.
-It requires the F option.
+It requires the prefix option.